rwblickhan/astro-rwblickhan.org/src/content/logs/books-2023.md

 15. *Lud-in-the-Mist*, Hope Mirrlees
 16. *How to Be Perfect: The Correct Answer to Every Moral Question*, Michael Schur
 17. *A Court of Thorns and Roses*, Sarah J. Maas
+18. *Something To Do With Paying Attention*, David Foster Wallace

 ## Skimmed